MottoYang1997/EasyTyping/README.md

 1. To use the thesaurus dictionary, please register an API key at [API Ninjas](https://api-ninjas.com/api/thesaurus).

-1. The software depends on the followign libraries.
+1. The software depends on the following libraries.
     1. PyQt6
     1. requests
-    1. mistletoe

 ## TODO
 1. Rewrite the MainWindows class to decouple the open, save, save as operations.
 1. Implement a state machine to track the status of the document.
-(Changed, unchanged, etc)
+(Changed, unchanged, etc.)
 1. Add a setting dialog to configure the writing feedback.

-## Acknoledgement
+## Acknowledgement

 The development of this software has referred to the following libraries and websites.